stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-Wait, I mean, when I say they couldn't exist is they would have been there, but they would've been being constantly created and destroyed [__TIM:__ Oh!
+Wait, I mean, when I say they couldn't exist is... they would have been there, but they would've been being constantly created and destroyed [__TIM:__ Oh!
 Right.] at this exact stage, and I cannot remember the exact time off the top of my head, I'm afraid.
 They basically-- the universe becomes cold enough that photons can start to pass through the universe rather than constantly being absorbed and re-emitted by everything else that is there.

 #### TIM